Chris Wright (cricketer)

 In September 2021, during the 2021 County Championship, Wright took his 500th first-class wicket.

 In July 2024 he was given a nine-month backdated ban for failing a drugs test.
 Wright, who tested positive for ostarine - a drug which has similar effects to testosterone - in September 2023, admitted two charges of breaching England and Wales Cricket Board anti-doping rules.

 In September 2025, Wright announced he would retire from professional cricket at the end of that year's county season.
+He took his 600th first-class wicket in his final match against Northamptonshire on 25 September 2025.

+Derbyshire named Wright as the club's bowling coach in December 2025.